 Taken together, the Statement and Dropbox provide a standardized yet flexible framework that any protocol can use to encourage the safe return of user funds.
-For example, the SAFU provides a publicly visible and credible way of implementing the 5-5 standard (the smaller of 5% or $5 million) recently proposed by Sam Bankman-Fried.
 We believe this solution is vastly superior to post-exploit negotiations, which often amount to “take it or leave it” offers the protocol has little choice but to accept.

 While it is not yet a formal legal contract, as the regulatory environment of DeFi must settle to make such a contract practical, we believe the SAFU will serve as an important step providing better technical, legal, and economic clarity in precisely the moments where it is most needed.

 As outlined in our previous piece, the playing field of crypto security has evolved faster than the rules governing it.
 Not only is there a legal gray area surrounding the activities of whitehats, but there is no clear standard of behavior for what an ethical hacker should do after uncovering a critical vulnerability.
 Sufficiently high-profile hackers can create their own policies (including the dreaded “u up?” a la samczsun), but this is neither effective nor scalable for ordinary researchers.